-The provisions of this compact shall be severable, and if any phrase, clause, sentence, or provision is deemed unenforceable, the remaining provisions of the compact shall be enforceable.

-The provisions of this compact shall be liberally constructed to effectuate its purposes.
+- A. The provisions of this Compact shall be severable.
+If any phrase, clause, sentence or provision is deemed unenforceable, the remaining provisions of the Compact shall be enforceable. - B. The provisions of this Compact shall be liberally construed to effectuate its purposes.

-ARTICLE XIV
+ARTICLE XIV.